chrif/cocotte/doc/console.md

 #### `--skip-deploy`

-Do not deploy to prod after creation
+Do not deploy to prod after creation.

 * Accept value: no
 * Is value required: no